igormichalski/TDD-LLM-Education-Study/README.md

-# TDD & Generative AI in Introductory Programming – Research Artifacts

-This repository contains the research artifacts generated during a study on the use of **generative AI tools (e.g., ChatGPT)** to support **introductory programming** activities grounded in **Test-Driven Development (TDD)**.
-The study was conducted with undergraduate students from the *Universidade Estadual de Mato Grosso do Sul (UEMS)* in collaboration with the *Universidad Nacional de Colombia (UNAL)*.

-The repository is organized to ensure **reproducibility**, **transparency**, and easy access to all analysis materials, datasets (fully anonymized), forms, problem statements, and test suites.

----

-## 📂 Repository Structure

-Below is an overview of the directory organization and the purpose of each folder.

----

-### **`Analysis/`**
-Contains all code and outputs related to the **quantitative and qualitative analyses**.

-#### `Analysis/scripts/`
-Python scripts, notebooks, or helper utilities used to:
-- clean and transform datasets
-- apply the rubric
-- run descriptive statistics
-- generate graphs and tables for the paper
-- export results

-#### `Analysis/results/`
-Final outputs of the analyses, including:
-- statistical summaries
-- tables in CSV/LaTeX
-- generated figures (Likert plots, bar charts, etc.)
-- exported material used directly in the paper or presentation

----

-### **`Data/`**
-Contains all anonymized datasets collected during the study.

-#### `Data/Data Google Colab (Applied Rubric)/`
-Results obtained through rubric application performed in Google Colab:
-- coded scores per problem
-- correctness, robustness, and TDD usage evaluations
-- merged datasets across rounds
-- evaluator comparisons (if applicable)

-#### `Data/Perception/`
-Includes perception-related responses:
-- Likert-scale questionnaires
-- attitude toward TDD
-- perceived usefulness of AI
-- confidence, difficulty, and self-evaluation metrics

-#### `Data/Survey/`
-General survey datasets:
-- demographic and characterization questionnaire
-- prior programming experience
-- familiarity with AI tools
-- metadata used to contextualize the sample

-All data in this directory is **fully anonymized**.

----

-### **`Forms/`**
-Original research instruments:
-- questionnaires used in the study
-- perception forms (Likert)
-- characterization surveys
-- rubrics (PDF/MD)
-- prompt protocols and instructions given to participants

-These are the documents used by students during each round of activities.

----

-### **`src/`**
-Source code used throughout the study.

-#### `src/problems/`
-Programming problem statements and reference solutions used in:
-- Round 1
-- Round 2
-- Rubric-based code evaluation

-Each subproblem contains:
-- description
-- expected behavior
-- examples
-- reference implementation (if provided)

-#### `src/tests/`
-Test suites used to evaluate student code submissions:
-- correctness tests
-- edge-case tests
-- robustness tests
-- TDD-related checks when applicable

-These tests represent the “ground truth” for the rubric evaluation.

----

-## 🔍 Purpose

-This repository provides everything needed to understand and reproduce the study:
-- datasets (anonymous)
-- instruments
-- analysis code
-- outputs
-- problem statements and test harnesses

-It is suitable for:
-- replication studies
-- teaching purposes
-- transparency in AI-in-education research
-- artifact submission for academic venues

----

-## 🔐 Ethics and Anonymization

-All data undergoes strict anonymization:
-- no names, emails, or personal identifiers
-- all participants coded as `S01`, `S02`, …
-- free-text answers reviewed to avoid indirect identification

-This repository is intended **solely for research and education**.
+# TDD & Generative AI – Research Artifacts

+This repository contains the anonymized datasets, analysis scripts, forms, and programming materials used in a study on Test-Driven Development (TDD) and the use of generative AI tools in introductory programming education.

+## 📂 Structure

+### `Analysis/`
+- `scripts/` – Data cleaning, rubric application, and figure generation.
+- `results/` – Exported tables, plots, and final outputs used in the study.

+### `Data/`
+- `Data Google Colab (Applied Rubric)/` – Results from rubric scoring.
+- `Perception/` – Student perception and Likert responses.
+- `Survey/` – Characterization and general survey data.
+(All data is fully anonymized.)

+### `Forms/`
+Questionnaires, rubrics, and instructions used during the study.

+### `src/`
+- `problems/` – Programming tasks and reference materials.
+- `tests/` – Test suites used for correctness and robustness evaluation.

+## 🔐 Ethics
+All participant data has been anonymized (IDs: `S01`, `S02`, ...).

+## 📄 License
+- Code: MIT
+- Data/Figures: CC BY 4.0